 The findings indicate that the programs had limited effect in reaching the smallest and most vulnerable businesses run by people with less education.
 “It’s not that the aid wasn’t impactful,” Shimberg explained in a separate interview.
 Indeed, the findings suggest that firms that did apply benefited from the programs.
 “Because of information frictions, people might have been aware of programs, but they didn’t know how to go ahead and apply, or applying was too complicated.”

-Coauthor Maria Elena Guerrero Amezaga, a PhD candidate at UC Berkeley, noted that Covid relief credit lines in some countries ran out quickly and this, along with information frictions, contributed to the relief programs’ limited effect.
+Coauthor Maria Elena Guerrero Amezaga, a PhD candidate at UCLA, noted that Covid relief credit lines in some countries ran out quickly and this, along with information frictions, contributed to the relief programs’ limited effect.

 These results highlighted by the paper have wide-reaching implications for the region as it grapples with the fall-out of the pandemic.
 The level of economic activity in the LAC region contracted by approximately 7 percent in 2020, more than any other region and more than double that of the global average.
 At least two million micro- and small enterprises in the region have closed permanently.